whaakman/azure-docs.nl-nl/articles/guidance/guidance-naming-conventions.md

 It is not possible to modify the name of a storage account or container after it has been created.
 If you want to use a new name, you must delete it and create a new one.

+> [!TIP]
-> [AZURE.TIP] We recommend that you establish a naming convention for all storage accounts and types before embarking on the development of a new service or application.
+> We recommend that you establish a naming convention for all storage accounts and types
+> before embarking on the development of a new service or application.
+>
+>

 ## Example - Deploying an n-tier service
 In this example, we define an n-tier service configuration, consisting of front-end IIS servers (hosted in Windows Server VMs), with SQL Server (hosted in two Windows Server VMs), an ElasticSearch cluster (hosted in 6 Linux VMs) and the associated storage accounts,